-Farmers have a higher risk of experiencing a serious or fatal workplace injury, have higher incidence of cardiovascular (heart) disease, some cancers, mental illness and suicide.
+Farmers have a higher risk of experiencing a serious or fatal workplace injury, have higher incidence of cardiovascular (heart) disease, some cancers and suicide.
 Some of the challenges for farm men and women are that they often live and work at the same place.
 This means that some of the work place risks are present every day, even when not working.
 People can become acclimatised to these risks and accept risk-taking behaviour as part of everyday farming work and life.
 This may make people complacent and stop actively looking for ways to reduce risk.

 References used for this topic page

 Reports and Publications

 - Work-related injury and disease – Key WHS statistics Australia 2018

 Children on Farms

 ABC Health and Wellbeing